 This issue must be resolved by around January 2026.
 There is no way to make any sustainable plans until the source of income is defined and there is confidence in the outcomes.
 The likelihood of getting sufficient funding from some combination of the options will vary among these alternatives.
 Extending current sponsorships and recruiting many more is the fastest potential solution to resolve this issue, if it works.
 Going to the NIEMOpen community, where there are supporters, is most likely to generate income rather than entirely new approaches, such as Congressional support.
 The probability of getting support from federal agencies in the short term is not very high.
 Some federal agencies that use NIEMOpen may be able to contribute, but their participation at this point is unknown.

-We need to develop a clear messaging strategy to present to the possible donors, and an outreach campaign to get to them in the most compelling way.
+We need to develop a clear messaging strategy to present to the possible donors, and an outreach campaign to reach them in the most compelling way.
 This will require careful thinking about how to reach out, including social media, news releases, presentations to individuals and groups, etc. A full-on marketing plan is immediately required.

 Actions